aditiyax/MultiSig-Solidity/README.md

   - Web3 libraries for programmatic interaction.
 - **Transaction Fees**: Gas costs for deploying the wallet and executing transactions.

----

-## 🔧 Quick Start

-1. Deploy a Multisig Wallet contract to the Ethereum network.
-2. Add the desired owners and set the approval threshold (e.g., 2-of-3).
-3. Propose, approve, and execute transactions via the wallet interface.

----

-## 🌍 Future Enhancements

-- Support for Layer-2 networks to reduce gas fees.
-- Advanced features like timelocks, whitelisted addresses, or role-based permissions.
-- Integration with DeFi protocols for seamless asset management.

----

 Secure your assets with confidence and collaboration! 🔐